May our communities thrive on the diversity and richness of our connections

 I didn’t get to finish at Horton Middle School before my parents, sister and I moved again, but I stayed connected with this community through the years through my grandparents.
 I returned to live in Chatham County in 2004, and in 2007, decided to move my healing arts practice here to become a more engaged citizen of this vibrant community.

 I am inspired by the abundance of creativity and sustainability related activities happening in and around Pittsboro today.
 I love to interact with neighbors and shop for local organic produce at the Chatham Marketplace Co-op located in the renovated textile mill (across from my old bus stop) which also houses the Joy of Movement where I now teach gentle yoga classes.
-For over a decade I’ve been organizing the Pittsboro Community Dance Jams where all kinds of folks come together on the dance floor.
+For over a decade I’ve been co-organizing the Pittsboro Community Dance Jams where all kinds of folks come together on the dance floor.
 I’ve been able to take classes in sustainable agriculture, permaculture, green building, and biofuels at Pittsboro’s Central Carolina Community College (where I also taught plant classes for 7 years).
 I worked for a year at Perry-winkle Farm, learning organic farming methods from Cathy Jones and Mike Perry.
 In 2016 I was a part of a multi-racial group of concerned residents who formed CORE (Chatham Organizing for Racial Equity) to offer local workshops to build awareness and co-create change (see details below).
 The list of locally grown goodness goes on…(check out my Resources Page for more inspiration).

 These programs, co-ops, local businesses, and neighbors are important parts of building thriving healthy human habitats.
-The visioning and modeling of sustainability in Pittsboro and Chatham County has inspired people across the country and I am thrilled to be a part of it.
+The visioning and modeling of sustainability in Pittsboro and Chatham County has inspired people across the country and I am grateful to be a part of it.

 Chatham Organizing for Racial Equity